imhicihu/Database-on-mobile-device/README.md

      ![reinhardt.png](https://bitbucket.org/repo/ekyaeEE/images/2879011349-reinhardt.png)

 * Version 1.7
      - No further development is expected.
-All the data was collected in time.
+     - All the data was collected properly and just in time.

 ### How do I get set up? ###